awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/spotworkers/deployhandler.md

 * [**Drain**](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/) connections on the running pods.
 * Replace the pods on remaining nodes to maintain the desired capacity.

-By default, the **[aws-node-termination-handler](https://github.com/aws/aws-node-termination-handler)** will run on all of your nodes (on-demand and spot).
+By default, **[aws-node-termination-handler](https://github.com/aws/aws-node-termination-handler)** will run on all of your nodes (on-demand and spot).
 If your spot instances are labeled, you can configure `aws-node-termination-handler` to only run on your labeled spot nodes.
 If you're using the tag `lifecycle=Ec2Spot`, you can run the following to apply our spot-node-selector overlay.

 ```